PRPO-skupina-08/JustPhotons/permission-check/README.md

 ## API (REST)
 Due to early development phase of this app, the current API is as follows:
-- `GET /api/v1/metadata/{id}` - retrieves a specific metadata entry based on its ID.
+- `GET /api/v1/permissions/{id}` - retrieves a specific permissions entry based on its ID.
-- `GET /api/v1/metadata?...` - retrieves many metadata entries.
+- `GET /api/v1/permissions?...` - retrieves many permissions entries.
 Can have query parameters.
-- `POST /api/v1/metadata` - create metadata.
-Required fields: `image_id` and
+- `POST /api/v1/permissions` - create permissions.
-`rating`.
-- `DELETE /api/v1/metadata/{id}` - delete metadata entry based on its ID.
+- `DELETE /api/v1/permissions/{id}` - delete permissions entry based on its ID.
-- `DELETE /api/v1/metadata?...` - delete many metadata entries.
+- `DELETE /api/v1/permissions?...` - delete many permissions entries.
 Can have query parameters.

 These are the available query parameters for the functions that allow them:
 - `limit` - integer - the maximum amount of entries to retrieve.
 - `offset` - integer - the amount of entries at the start to leave out.
-- `sort` - string - the sorting parameters.
-Pattern: `<field>:<order>[,]...`
-- `image_id` - integer - the ID of the image to which the metadata belongs.
+- `org_id` - integer - the ID of the organization to which the permission belongs.
-- `rating` - integer - rating between 0 and 5 (inclusive)
+- `user_id` - integer - the ID of the user to which the permission belongs.

 ## Developer notes